 produce bright reds, oranges, blues, and purples, especially, press printing is a

-Cost of proofing – Proofing is one way to produce accurate color.
+go to link Cost of proofing – Proofing is one way to produce accurate color.
 Proofing can be

 costly, especially when compared to the overall cost of the job.
 But, since the proof